-Delivered in lined DMU green with no speed whiskers, these were soon added.
-When new all the vehicles except the first set (50001/56001) had white cab roof domes.
+The sets were delivered in lined DMU green (the lighter shade) with no speed whiskers.
+Unusual for this shade of green, the lion over wheel was carried.
+All the vehicles except the first set (50001/56001) had white cab roof domes.

 They were the first vehicles to have the route indicators, and when delivered this two-character system was not in use, so the were wound to the white part of the blind.
 This caused a few rumours as to a new kind of warning panel!